San Antonio, Baja California Sur: Shield

-The stylized eagle represents the motherland shows that the Mexican nation and the world, history and the economic potential of the municipality of La Paz.
-The sword and the cross motivate knowledge of the Conquest and the evangelization of the region.
-The framework that oppresses the golden eagle's claws and silver inner frame symbolize wealth from the mines of this municipality, where reserves are held by the state in terms of the future of Mexico.
-The blue stripe on the side with fish symbolize the vast coastal area of the municipality with an abundance of the most diverse species of fish, crustaceans, mollusks and other shellfish.
+The stylized eagle represents Mexico, and represents Mexico's historical footprint on the history and economic potential of the municipality of La Paz.
+The sword and the cross represent the Conquest and the evangelization of the region.
+The framework that surrounds the golden eagle's claws and silver inner frame symbolize wealth from the mines of this municipality, where reserves are held by the state in terms of the future of Mexico.
+The blue stripe on the side with fish symbolize the vast coastal area of the municipality with an abundance of diverse species of fish, crustaceans, mollusks and other shellfish.

-In half the domestically are two rectangles; On the left, by the year 1535, the date of discovery of the territory in the city of La Paz, and on the right, the year of 1697, in which launched evangelism California.
+The symbol is split into two rectangles.
+On the left, by the year 1535, the date of discovery of the territory in the city of La Paz, and on the right, the year 1697, when the Spanish launched evangelism in California.
 The skull of the conquest was lost over time.
-In the center, uniting these dates, is a sun off that symbolizes the historical past.
-In the bottom half of this eloquently expressed, which in 1972 marks the new era city.
+In the center, uniting these dates, is a sun that symbolizes the historical past.
+In the bottom half of the shield says 1978, the date in which the city was refurbished.

-The cog.
-The sun symbolizes the progress that illuminates with its rays in the municipality of La Paz.
-Expresses its motto: "Peace and Progress", showing their light beams in the Latin words "Coellum, Aqua et Tellusque Valde Bona," thereby expressing the full potential of the municipality.
-With its sky, water and good land and lavish.
-Finally, the most powerful rays illuminate the east of four valuable pearls symbolize the cities: La Paz, San Antonio, San Jose and All Saints!
+The sun symbolizes the progress that La Paz has made.
+Its motto,: "Peace and Progress", is present, with the Latin words "Coellum, Aqua et Tellusque Valde Bona," in the sun rays.
+The largest rays illuminate east of four valuable pearls symbolizing the cities La Paz, San Antonio, San Jose and All Saints.